caltechlibrary/newt/README.md

 Services not available on localhost must be proxied to integrate with your Newt application.
 Why is this necessary?
 Short answer, security.
 Newt seeks to reduce the attack surface of your web application as much as possible.
 It does that by only trusting services offered directly on localhost.
 Newt's application models presumes you're running behind a "front end web server" like Apache 2, NginX or Lighttd.
 These systems can be configured to provide access control as well as perform proxy services.
 The front end web server is your first line of defense against a cracker.

 External web services integrate through a proxy setup (e.g ORCID, ROR, CrossRef or DataCite).
-This can be done via the front end web server or by writing a dedicated problem.
-Most of the popular web programming languages (e.g. Python, PHP, Go, TypeScript/JavaScript on Deno) provide libraries or packages that make this straight forward.
+This can be done via the front end web server or by writing a dedicated proxy service.
+Today writing proxy services us easily accomplished in most popular programming languages due to good support for web protocols.
+This is true of Python, PHP, JavaScript, Go, Rust and many others.

 [^11]: A data pipeline is formed by taking the results from one web service and using it as the input to another web service.
 It is the web equivalent of Unix pipes.
 Prior art: [Yahoo!
 Pipes](https://en.wikipedia.org/wiki/Yahoo!_Pipes)

 [^12]: CRUD-L, acronym meaning, "Create, Read, Update, Delete and List".
-These are the basic actions used to manage metadata or objects.
+These are the basic actions used to manage metadata.

 ## How does Newt impact web application development?